Michelle Bianco

 Chief Experience Officer

 One of the biggest challenges in balancing caregiving and family life is the emotional shift.
-You’re no longer just a son, daughter, or partner — you’ve also become a caregiver.
+You are no longer just a son, daughter, or partner.
+You have also become a caregiver.

 This dual role can blur boundaries.
 What used to be a casual visit might now involve organizing medications or coordinating care appointments.
-It’s important to recognize this change and give yourself permission to adapt emotionally, too.
+It is important to recognize this change and give yourself permission to adapt emotionally, too.

 Ask yourself: